determined-ai/determined/docs/reference/experiment-config-reference.rst

 -  ``none``: A checkpoint will never be taken *due* to a validation.
-However, even with this policy selected, checkpoints are still expected to be taken after the trial is finished training, due to cluster scheduling decisions, before search method decisions, or due to :ref:`min_checkpoint_period <experiment-config-min-checkpoint-period>`.
+However, even with this policy selected, checkpoints are still expected to be taken after the trial is finished training, due to cluster scheduling decisions, or when specified in training code.

 .. _checkpoint-storage: